samfitgen/trgen/docs/Triathlete-Half_Distance_Triathlon-Low_Volume.md

 > Run 10min up to Easy-Moderate, RPE6 to warm up, then run a steady, Moderate-
 > Hard, RPE8 pace for just 15 minutes as you taper your weekly tempo work; run
-> 10min Easy, RPE 4 to cool down for a total of 35 minutes of running
+> 10min Easy, RPE4 to cool down for a total of 35 minutes of running

 ### Thursday